The Muscovy duck is an unmistakable sight with its bright red caruncles.

 This unusual-looking duck has been kept for hundreds of years and is a staple for many indigenous peoples of South America, adding eggs and meat to their diet.

 Although originally a tropical bird, it has adapted well to various climates and can thrive in temperatures down to 10°F.

-It has become common across much of the US and as far wide as New Zealand, Australia, UK, and Europe, where small feral colonies exist.
+It has become common across much of the US and New Zealand, Australia, UK, and Europe, where small feral colonies exist.

 This article will explain how to keep Muscovy ducks, egg-laying, fun facts, and more…